Marina Beach: Renovation

 Ten modern stainless steel bus shelters have been erected near the beach.
 There is a skating rink behind the Gandhi Statue which has been improved with hand rails and tiles on the periphery under the project.
 A total of 14 galleries with seating arrangements and a 4-m internal walkway along the sands and fountains have been created on the 3.1 km stretch from the Anna Square to the Lighthouse.
 This stretch has uninterrupted pavement and a sub-road parallel to the main road.
 Five reverse osmosis plants capable of providing 30,000 liters of drinking water an hour free of cost to visitors is under construction.
 As part of the beautification project, the decade-old 250-watt lamps were replaced with 690 anti-corrosive lamps along Kamaraj Salai and the service road.
 The renovation was completed in December 2009 at a cost of ₹ 259.2 million.
 Although initially the corporation planned to outsource security personnel to protect the renovated structures, the plan was dropped and about 50 corporation staff were employed to man the stretch.

 In 2009, a 4.5-km-long stretch along the beach was announced plastic-free zone, prohibiting the sale and use of plastic.
-In November 2010, the corporation imposed a fine of ₹ 100 on the usage of plastic items that are less than 20 µm thick on the entire stretch.
+In November 2010, the corporation imposed a fine of ₹ 100 on the usage of plastic items that are less than 20 μm thick on the entire stretch.
 Within a couple of years since the ban, the use of plastics on the beach was reduced by 70 percent.

-In 2012, the government allotted ₹ 89 million for the renovation of the memorials of Anna and MGR.
-This include ₹ 12 million and ₹ 43 million towards renovation of Anna Memorial and MGR Memorial, respectively, ₹ 34 million towards additional construction at the MGR Memorial.
+In 2012, the government allotted ₹ 89 million for the renovation of the memorials of Anna and M.G.R.
+This include ₹ 12 million and ₹ 43 million towards renovation of Anna Memorial and M.G.R. and Amma Memorial, respectively, ₹ 34 million towards additional construction at the M.G.R. and Amma Memorial.

 In 2012, the corporation allotted ₹ 48.4 million for installing two high-mast lamps, a police watchtower, and a giant chess board and an interactive fountain in the children's play area.
 This also includes relocation of the shops to specific locations on the sand at a cost of ₹ 41.2 million.